simonliu07/dropdown-hive/README.md

 # Dropdown Component
 ## Installation
-After cloning or downloading the repository, run the following to initialize:
+After cloning or downloading the repository, run the following to initialize throught node.js:
 ```
 npm install
 ```